 There are lots of mud crabs and birds, and they might even spot a snake.
 We saw one totally curled inside the hole of a tree!

-There are also other walks that you can do with older and experienced children, like the Sphinx Memorial to Bobbin Head loop track.
+Besides the Mangrove Boardwalk, there are other walks that you can do with older and experienced children, like the Sphinx Memorial to Bobbin Head loop track.

 Have a great day without spending too much.
 Entry is $12 (free, if you hold the National Parks Pass).
 Make some sandwiches, cut some refreshing fruit like watermelon, and add a treat (it could be something like a chocolate bar).
 We are chocoholics at home.
 What about you?